 Caitlin Palo

-I began working in higher education in 2011, teaching writing in academic fields—including general composition, Literature, Global and Public Health, Cinema & Media Studies, and Environmental Science & Resource Management.
-During this time I also worked as a tutor and Graduate Student Assistant Director of the Odegaard Writing and Research Center and then moved on to be the first Director of the Interdisciplinary Writing Studio, which focused on writing in American Ethnic Studies; American Indian Studies; Comparative History of Ideas; Gender Women & Sexuality Studies; and Geography—in other words, social sciences with an inclination towards the humanities (or perhaps vice versa depending on the course).
+I began working in higher education in 2011, teaching writing in academic fields—including general composition, and writing in the disciplines of Medical Anthropology, Literature, Cinema & Media Studies, Environmental Science & Resource Management, and Global & Public Health.
+During this time I also worked as a tutor and Graduate Student Assistant Director of the Odegaard Writing and Research Center.
+I continued my work in writing centers as the first Director of the Interdisciplinary Writing Studio, which focused on writing in American Ethnic Studies; American Indian Studies; Comparative History of Ideas; Gender Women & Sexuality Studies; and Geography—in other words, social sciences with an inclination towards the humanities (or perhaps vice versa depending on the course).

 Poetry